bamos/snowglobe/README.md

 # Collecting and storing events to TSV files
-On the server, start the collector and enricher with the following instructions, which can be done in a detached screen or tmux session, or run by an init daemon.
+On the server, start the collector and enricher with the following instructions.
+For persistent collection, use an init daemon (preferred), or a detached screen or tmux session.

 + `conf/collector.conf` and `conf/enrich.conf` contain sensible default
-   configurations for Snowplow's collector and enricher, but can be modified as desired.
+   configurations for Snowplow's collector and enricher.
 + `scripts/start-collect-enrich.sh` will start Snowplow's collector on port 8080 to pipe Base 64 serialized Thrift raw event output to Snowplow's Scala enricher.